-The past decade or so has witnessed a 'value turn' in mainstream epistemology (Riggs 2008).
-Of particular interest have been matters connected to epistemic value, value arising from the existence of distinctively intellectual goods, in contrast to, for example, moral or aesthetic goods (Kvanvig 2003; Pritchard 2007, 2011; Haddock, Millar, and Pritchard 2009; Baehr 2009).
-The investigation of epistemic value has generated various puzzles, one of which owes its existence partly to a compelling piece of received wisdom: that the epistemic value of knowledge outstrips that of mere true belief; it may, for instance, be epistemically valuable to believe some true proposition p0 via a fortunate guess, but it is even more epistemically valuable to p1 know that p2.
-A subject who, for example, works stepwise through a proof of logical theorem T1L and, as a result, correctly affirms T1L's status is in a better epistemic state than the person who unthinkingly spits out 'yes, it's a theorem' as a mere guess or only because, say, that person likes the font in which T1L is set.
-And this is the case, to reiterate, even though both subjects end up with a true belief about T1L's status as a theorem.
+arising from the existence of distinctively intellectual goods, in contrast to, for example, moral or aesthetic goods (Kvanvig 2003; Pritchard 2007, 2011; Haddock et al. 2009; Baehr 2009).
+The investigation of epistemic value has generated various puzzles, one of which owes its existence partly to a compelling piece of received wisdom: that the epistemic value of knowledge outstrips that of mere true belief1; it may, for instance, be epistemically valuable to believe some true proposition $\langle p \rangle$ via a fortunate guess, but it is even more epistemically valuable to know that $\langle p \rangle$.
+A subject who, for example, works stepwise through a proof of logical theorem T{1L} and, as a result, correctly affirms T{1L} 's status is in a better epistemic state than the person who unthinkingly spits out 'yes, it's a theorem' as a mere guess or only because, say, that person likes the font in which T{1L} is set.
+And this is the case, to reiterate, even though both subjects end up with a true belief about T{1L} 's status as a theorem.